 Finally, we work with communities to regularly use data to consistently implement and improve strategies through continuous improvement and collective impact.

-Built on lessons in 49 communities, our Theory of Action offers quality benchmarks that distinguish this work, not only from traditional collaboration, but also from other collective impact approaches.
+Built on lessons from StriveTogether Cradle to Career Network Members, our Theory of Action offers quality benchmarks that distinguish this work, not only from traditional collaboration, but also from other collective impact approaches.
 With this structure, communities develop and sustain local cradle to career partnerships.

 The Theory of Action is built on four principles: